A History of San Juan Area

 These historic contexts provide an understanding for how the City was shaped and how the City has been able to retain its smaller atmosphere despite larger development in the surrounding areas.
 The City of San Juan Bautista adopted the motto: “The City of History,” with the City relying heavily on history-based tourism.

 San Juan Bautista is a Certified Local Government, designated by the California Office of Historic Preservation, Preserve America Community by the White House in 2007 and was named a Distinguished Destination by the National Trust for Historic Preservation in 2008.
-There are three historic districts listed in the National Register of Historic Places: San Juan Bautista Plaza Historic District, San Juan Canyon Historic District, and Third Street Historic District.
+There are two historic districts listed in the National Register of Historic Places: San Juan Bautista Plaza Historic District and Third Street Historic District.
 The City is home to Seven National Historic Landmarks.